GOP steps up bid to persuade Hogan to run for Senate in Md.

 Hogan’s decision, which must come before the Feb.
 22 filing deadline, is among the last major unanswered questions as the Senate landscape begins to settle heading into the first midterm election cycle of Biden’s presidency.

-Publicly, Democrats remain confident about their standing in state where Democrats outnumber Republicans 2-to-1.
+Publicly, Democrats remain confident about their standing in a state where Democrats outnumber Republicans 2-to-1.

 “Our campaign is totally prepared for whoever Mitch McConnell recruits to run here,” Van Hollen spokesman Keith Presley said.
 “Senator Van Hollen is busy working to get results for the people of Maryland and to protect our democracy.”